 - Natural calamities

 Ans.
 Scrum of scrums is an agile technique to scale up the daily stand-up meetings when large teams are working on the same project.
 In this technique, the groups are divided into agile teams of 5-10 people.
-Each sub-group or team designates an ‘Ambassador’ from their team to participate in a daily meeting with the other teams’ ambassadors.
+Each sub-group or team designates an ‘Ambassador’ from their team.
+The ambassador participates in a daily meetings with the other team’s ambassadors.

 This completes our list of top Agile interview questions and answers.
 In case of any query or suggestion, you can let us know in the comments.